I Read ISO 42001 So You Don't Have To

 Because the alternative is worse.

 ISO 42001 is the closest thing to a certifiable AI governance framework that exists.
 It is imperfect.
 It is also what procurement teams are starting to require.
 AWS, Google, Microsoft, and Anthropic did not certify because the standard is brilliant.
-They certified because enterprise sales increasingly require demonstrable AI governance.
-Right now, this is the only auditable framework on the market.
+They certified because enterprise sales increasingly require demonstrable AI governance, and right now this is the only auditable framework on the market.

 What I am still figuring out